rba100/clear-chat/README.md

 Current code shall be discarded and project re-written.

 TODO
+- Migrate to VS2017 format
+- Migrate to .NET Core- Authentication system.
-- Authentication system.
-Asymmetric key based identity.
+- Asymmetric key based identity stored in cookie.
 Only public key stored on server.
 - Channels.
 You have to know the channel name in advance, but that's all that's required to enter the channel.
 - Direct messages.
+- User model and persistence interface.
 - Message persistence interface.
-  - Message persistence implementation for MS SQL Server.
+- persistence implementations for MS SQL Server.
-  - Message persistence implementation for SQLite.
+- persistence implementations for SQLite.
-- Emoji
+- Emoji support.
 - Slash commands. /clear removes all history from current channel.
 - Choose UI framework(s).
 Currently Bootstrap + jQuery.
 - UI component for login